fac-members/fac-slides/src/slides/term-3/welcome-talk/index.md

 ## 2015

-- FAC moves from Camden to Palmers Road in Bethnal Green
+- FAC moves to Palmers Road in Bethnal Green

 ---